 Miss Hill proactively looks for opportunities where her funding can lead to meaningful change.
-Projects that are the best fit often involve:
+Projects that are the best fit often involved:

 Lyda Hill is a Dallas entrepreneur, a philanthropist and one of the few women to make the 2013 Philanthropy list of most generous donors and Forbes’ 2014 list of top 15 entrepreneurs who give back to the community.
-Through her for-profit and not-for-profit investments, Miss Hill is committed to funding game-changing advances in science and nature, to empowering nonprofit organizations and to improving the local communities of greatest importance to her, North Texas and Colorado Springs.
+Through both the for-profit and not-for-profit entities that comprise Lyda Hill Philanthropies, Miss Hill is committed to funding game-changing advances in science and nature, to empowering nonprofit organizations and to improving the local communities of greatest importance to her: North Texas and Colorado Springs.

 Believing that “science is the answer,” Lyda Hill also followed her lifelong passion for game-changing life sciences investments — a deeply personal mission heightened by her own battle with breast cancer.
-Among her many initiatives, she founded the Oklahoma Breast Care Center and funded and launched Remeditex Ventures, a venture capital fund that invests in early biomedical research by universities and health care institutions designed to take promising scientific advances to the marketplace quickly.
+Among many initiatives, she founded the Oklahoma Breast Care Center, and she also funded and launched Remeditex Ventures, a venture capital fund that invests in early biomedical research by universities and health care institutions designed to take promising scientific advances to the marketplace quickly.

 In recent years, Miss Hill has focused her life sciences philanthropic efforts on a number of other game-changing advances.
 Chief among them are: